OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 * Great at identifying standard security vulnerabilities such as SQL injection flaws and etc.

 ##### Cons of Static Analysis
-* Require access to the source code
+* May require access to the source code
 * High number of false positives
 * Unable to identify issues related to operational deployment environments